practicalli/spacemacs/evaluating-clojure/inspect.md

-# Inspect Clojure
+# Inspect Clojure values
+`, d v` is the Cider Inspector menu used to efficiently page through large data sets and easily navigate through nested data structures.

-`, d v` runs the `cider-inspector` command which opens a buffer with a pretty printed value of the current symbol under the cursor.
+The Cider Inspector opens in a new buffer that shows the underlying type of the value and all of its details. of the current symbol under the cursor.
 This provides a very readable way to understand the value and browse through larger data sets.

+> #### Hint::Following the results in Cider Inspector
+> The Cider Inspector will show the results of any evaluation, from `, e` or `, d v` menus, whilst the buffer is visible.

+`, d v f` to evaluate a top level expression and show the results in the Cider Inspector.

-`n`  and `p` will page through the data if the number of elements in the data set is greater than the page size (default 32), (`cider-inspector-next-page`, `cider-inspector-prev-page`)
+`n`  and `p` page through the data if the number of elements in the data set is greater than the page size (default 32), (`cider-inspector-next-page`, `cider-inspector-prev-page`)

 `TAB` and `S-TAB` to navigate forward and backward through the elements that can be further inspected, (`cider-inspector-next-inspectable-object`, `cider-inspector-previous-inspectable-object`).